tjzel/Bundle-Mode-patches/README.md

 2. Following the instructions provided by Yarn change anything in the patched package.
 3. Following the instructions provided by Yarn generate a patch and necessary resolutions based on your changes.
-4. Replace the generated patch contents with the contents of the patch file from this repo.
+4. Replace the generated patch contents with the contents of the respective patch file.
 5. Run `yarn install` to re-apply the patch.
 6. Follow these steps for `@react-native/community-cli-plugin`, `metro` and `metro-runtime` as well.

 ## Using npm and patch-package

 Using npm and patch-package is a lot more problematic in patching transitive dependencies.
 For best effect you should firstly clear your npm cache and dedupe current dependencies.
-Skipping this step is very likely to lead in massive dependency duplication and the applied patched not picked up correctly.
+Skipping this step is very likely to lead in massive dependency duplication and the applied patches not picked up correctly.

 1. Clear the npm cache and dedupe dependencies: